-The first round of CFAT 2019 funding Request for Proposals (RFP) period has opened and awards will be announced by February 2019.
+The second round of CFAT 2019 funding Request for Proposals (RFP) period has opened.
 In 2019, up to $2,350,000 in federal funding is being awarded.
 The 2019 funds will be awarded in three consecutive rounds of reviews and allocations, until all funds are allocated.
-The deadline to apply for the first round of funding is December 17, 2018.
+The deadline to apply for the second round of funding is March 29, 2019.

 Click here for the CFAT RFP FAQs